From outside

 Windows: Part 2

-After looking at other people’s windows, a rather amusing experiment was to observe my own windows from the outside, expanding the surveyance even further.
+After looking at other people’s windows, a rather amusing experiment was to observe my own windows from the outside, narrowing the surveyance to a single, specific area.
 Situated on the fourteenth floor of a high building near Chaoyang North Road, my windows faced west and north, most of them measuring 1.35 meters in height, except for those on the bedroom’s closed balcony, which were bay windows replacing the wall.
 From outside, these ones stood out with their white frames and their broken wooden bars on the left; the bathroom window also differed from others with its mosquito net pulled up; while my northern windows had Christmas stickers, facilitating their identification from across the street.
+It was then, seeing them changed, that I realised how I would never again feel that first irrecoverable impression of my building—that day of October 2017 I knew this was the place where I was going to live.

 Alper Yesiltas' window project.